bxfsh/boxfish-helpers/README.md

 ```

 ## Docs
-Docs for helpers coming soon.
+Docs can be found here: http://bxfsh.github.io/boxfish-helpers/

 ## Contributing
 The helper functions are located in `./helpers` as individual ES6 JavaScript files.